 - Treat the dog as a member of your family.

 If you would like to help us by fostering a dog please fill out our Foster Application.
+You will be redirected to Petstablished to complete the application.

 Dogs are placed through adoption events, the internet, and advertising.
 All adopted dogs must have adoption papers filled out and signed.
 We welcome foster homes that work to find permanent homes for their foster dogs.
 However, BBRH requirements must be met by all adopters.
 A designated BBRH executive board member or adoption coordinator must finalize all adoptions.
 In event that a foster home decides to adopt, a screening process is used to finalize the arrangement and adoption donations are paid to BBRH in order to help cover costs so that we can assist the next rescued dog.